 Extend the life of your increment borer.
 Have the cutting edge sharpened, threads reshaped near cutting tip, and nicks removed.
 Your bit will be returned to you in "like-new" condition.
-Note: Nicks, chips and cracks greater than 1⁄46" deep cannot be repaired.
-For more information, call our Customer Service Department toll-free at (800) 752-8460.
+Nicks, chips and cracks greater than 1/16" deep cannot be repaired.
+For more information, call (800) 752-8460.